simonmichael/hledger/doc/SPEC-holdings.md

   hidden (aggregated into their base account) by default, shown as rows with `--lots`.
 - A totals row is shown at the bottom (disable with `-N/--no-total`).
+- The text output's title, "Holdings on DATE", can be customised with `--title=TEXT` or suppressed with `--title=""`.

 ## Columns